 More than 130 artists came together to build the space, which has been blowing visitors away with its creativity and mysteriousness since it opened in 2016.
-In all, there’s 70 different immersive spaces that make up the Meow Wolf entertainment complex, which took over an abandoned bowling alley.
+In all, there are 70 different immersive spaces that make up the Meow Wolf entertainment complex, which took over an abandoned bowling alley.
 A multi-sensory experience, the spaces are meant to transport visitors into another dimension and spark curiosity.
-“The House of Eternal Return” is a main draw.
+“The House of Eternal Return” is the main draw.
 The permanent, interactive taunts visitors with a storyline about a family that’s disappeared.

 History and Background